 Paying Your Fees

 Students studying at TAFE SA will need to think carefully about managing course costs and payment options.
 Download "Money Matters" brochure for more information about paying your fees, as well as information about organisations and services that offer financial assistance or grants to students (PDF).
-You can also contact Student Services for advice and referral.
+You can also contact Student Success and Wellbeing for advice and referral.

 Grants and Scholarships available to TAFE SA students